openedx/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 **Default Team Size**

 This specifies the maximum number of learners that can join a team, a default value for all teams in your course.
-This default value can be overridden for a specific team category as well.
+This default value can be overridden for a specific team group as well.

-**Team Categories:**
+**Team Groups:**

-Each team category is a grouping for multiple learner teams, and each category has several configuration details and options.
-To start, each of these team categories must be given a unique name, and optionally a description can also be set.
+Each team groups is a grouping for multiple learner teams, and each group has several configuration details and options.
+To start, each of these team groups must be given a unique name, and optionally a description can also be set.

 These names and descriptions are visible to learners in the Teams application as shown in the visual below.